fangqyi/security_blogs/buffer_overflow/stack_based.md

 EBX ESI and EDI must be preserved; EAX ECX and EDX can be freely modifies within the procedure that is using them.

 Although functions can access local variables by the offsets of ESP, a better practice would be to use a frame pointer that saves the current address of the stack to the EBP register.
-Fuctions can reference their local variables by using the offsets of EBP without worrying about clobbering the stack.
+Functions can reference their local variables by using the offsets of EBP without worrying about clobbering the stack.

 #### Basics in Assembly Language

 - registers are not case-sensitive

+##### Data Movement Instructions:

-##### move (Opcodes: 88, 89, 8A, ...):
+###### move (Opcodes: 88, 89, 8A, ...):

 - copies the data item referred to by its first operand into the location referred to by its second operand